ece471-MIR/symbolic-piano-continuation/README.md

   @ant when you make your training script just be sure to include `from dataset import MIREXCustomDataset, collate_fn`

+## Running the baseline

+Make sure you properly initialize the MuseCoco submodule.
+You may need to run `uv pip install` in the submodule.

+Ensure you have [Podman](https://podman.io/) or [Docker](https://docs.docker.com/engine/) installed.

+Take a midi file with no lyrics, and place it in a well-known spot.
+If necessary, use the musecoco tools and create a prompt json using the `prompt-midi-to-json.py`.
+Place these files in the repo root as `prompt.mid` and `prompt.json` respectively.

+Make a directory to store your output json files.

+Run `./run_baseline.sh prompt.json <output directory> <n_samples>`; a good
+number of samples is 4.

+BUG: the baseline generates each output json as a "prompt".
+For each json, change "prompt" to "generation" so the musecoco script works

+Make a directory to store your generated midi samples

+Run `uv run generated_json_to_midi.py prompt.json <json output directory> <midi output directory>`

+You should have midi files now!

 # references

 [^1]: [Aria-MIDI Dataset](https://huggingface.co/datasets/loubb/aria-midi/resolve/main/aria-midi-v1-pruned-ext.tar.gz?download=true)